-The results and recommendations that come out of the appraisals off the directors shall identify the key targets and requirements that are relevant to each Director and as necessary, their personal targets in terms of career development and training.
+The results and recommendations that come out of the appraisals of the Directors shall identify the key targets and requirements that are relevant to each Director and as necessary, their personal targets in terms of career development and training.
 Progress against previous targets shall also be assessed where relevant.